 Use New Zealand Flax in place of Dracena or spiky Vinca in containers and in place of grasses in garden beds.
 Contrast Phormium's dramatic leaves with low-growing, delicate foliage, such as perennial geraniums and coreopsis.
 New Zealand Flax can even be grown successfully in bog areas.

 The leaves can also be cut in the fall, for use in flower arrangements.

 New varieties are introduced just about every year and they get more and more ornamental.
-Take a look around your local nursery and what they've come up with this year.
+Take a look around your local nursery at what they've come up with this year.
 Here are a handful of old favorites.

 - Phormium ‘Jester’ - Bronze with green stripping.
 About 3 ft. tall.